-Two recent surveys reveal why “I do” becomes “I don’t.”
+According to data from the US Census Bureau, marriage rates from 2012 to 2022 may have held steady, but the divorce rates have actually declined.
+There are just over 2 million marriages in the US, and a divorce rate of 2.4%.
+Two surveys reveal why “I do” becomes “I don’t.”
 While they don’t always agree on the order, there are striking similarities.

-In a University of Denver research survey published in Insider, 33% of divorced couples said that substance abuse – drugs, alcohol, or both – was a factor in getting divorced.
+In the BI divorce report, nearly 35% of divorced couples said that substance abuse – drugs, alcohol, or both – was a factor in getting divorced.
 For 12% of the respondents, drug addiction was the “final straw” that broke a crumbling marriage.

 Even if money can’t buy love, it still pays for the necessities.
 Having to struggle to pay the rent, buy groceries, and pay the power bill are tremendous strains on married couples.